-Criteria Type of Categories Identified Lead Agency Yes or No Does the proposal have an agency that will take a leadership role in securing funding and dedicating staff time along with other resources to push the proposal to implementation?
-Financial Feasibility Low, Cost effectiveness: Is the cost of the proposal reasonable as compared to the number of people who will benefit?
-Medium, or High Funding availability/sustainability: Are there funding sources identifiable and likely to be available to construct or operate the proposal?
-Implementation Feasibility Low, Ease of implementation: Can the proposal be easily implemented given existing conditions and factors, such as political, technology, safety, etc.?
-Medium, or High Potential for coordination between multiple organizations: Because partnerships can increase available funding opportunities, speed up implementation, and generate a broader support for the proposal, is there a potential to collaborate between the lead agency and other organizations?
-Community Benefits / Relevance Low, Do the proposal address transportation challenges identify through the Morgan Hill CBTP public outreach process?
-Medium, or High Do the proposal have benefits to populations with the greatest needs and/or underserved community, especially those with the greatest barriers to mobility?
+Criteria Type of Categories Identified Lead Agency Does the proposal have an agency that will take a leadership role in securing funding and dedicating staff time along with other resources to push the proposal to implementation?
+Yes or No Financial Feasibility Cost effectiveness: Is the cost of the proposal reasonable as compared to the number of people who will benefit?
+Funding availability/sustainability: Are there funding sources identifiable and likely to be available to construct or operate the proposal?
+Low, Medium, or High Implementation Feasibility Ease of implementation: Can the proposal be easily implemented given existing conditions and factors, such as political, technology, safety, etc.?
+Potential for coordination between multiple organizations: Because partnerships can increase available funding opportunities, speed up implementation, and generate a broader support for the proposal, is there a potential to collaborate between the lead agency and other organizations?
+Low, Medium, or High Community Benefits / Relevance Do the proposal address transportation challenges identify through the Morgan Hill CBTP public outreach process?
+Do the proposal have benefits to populations with the greatest needs and/or underserved community, especially those with the greatest barriers to mobility?
 Is there community support and other benefits associated with the proposal, whether it would be environmental, public safety, congestion relief, etc.?
-Implementation Timeline Near-, Near-term (within 3 years), Mid-term (3-6 years), and Long-term (7+ years) Mid-, or Long-Term
+Low, Medium, or High Implementation Timeline Near-term (within 3 years), Mid-term (3-6 years), and Long-term (7+ years) Near-, Mid-, or Long-Term